Bias Mimicking: A Simple Sampling Approach for Bias Mitigation: Introduction

+To address these problems, we propose Bias Mimicking (BM): a class-conditioned sampling method that mitigates the shortcomings of prior work.
+As shown in Figure \ref{fig:figure_1}(b), given a dataset $D$ with a set of three classes $C$, BM subsamples $D$ and produces three different variants.
+Each variant, $d_c \subset D$ retains every sample from class $c$ while subsampling each $c^{\prime} \neq c$ such that $c^{\prime}$ bias distribution, \ie $P_{d_c }(B | Y = c^{\prime})$, mimics that of $c$.
+For example, observe $d_{\text{Blonde Hair}}$ in Figure \ref{fig:figure_1}(b) bottom left.
+Note how the bias distribution of class "Blonde Hair" remains the same while the bias distributions of "Black Hair" and "Red Hair" are subsampled such that they mimic the bias distribution of "Blonde Hair".
+This mimicking process decorrelates $Y$ from $B$ since $Y$ and $B$ are now statistically independent as we prove in Section \ref{sec:bias_mimic}.

+The strength of our method lies in the fact that $d_c$ retains class $c$ samples while at the same time ensuring $P_{d_c}(Y|B) = P_{d_c}(Y)$ in each $d_c$.
+Using this result, we introduce a novel training procedure that uses each distribution separately to train the model.
+Consequently, the model is exposed to the entirety of $D$ since each $d_c$ retains class $c$ samples.
+Refer to Section \ref{sec:bias_mimic} for further details.
+Note how our method is fundamentally different from Undersampling.
+While Undersampling also ensures statistical independence on the dataset level, it subsamples every subgroup.
+Therefore, the training distribution per epoch is a smaller portion of the total dataset $D$.
+Moreover, our method is also different from Oversampling since each $d_c$ does not repeat samples.
+Thus we reduce the risk of overfitting.

-In addition to proposing Bias Mimicking, another contribution of our work is providing an extensive analysis on sampling methods for bias mitigation tasks.
-We found many sampling-based methods were notably missing in the comparisons used in prior work \citep{Tartaglione_2021_CVPR, Wang_2020_CVPR, hong2021unbiased}.
+In addition to proposing Bias Mimicking, another contribution of our work is providing an extensive analysis of sampling methods for bias mitigation.
+We found many sampling-based methods were notably missing in the comparisons used in prior work \cite{Tartaglione_2021_CVPR, Wang_2020_CVPR, hong2021unbiased}.
 Despite their shortcomings, we show that Undersampling and Upweighting are surprisingly competitive on many bias mitigation benchmarks.
-Therefore, this emphasizes these methods' importance as an inexpensive first choice for mitigating Bias.
-However, for cases where these methods are not as effective, Bias Mimicking effectively bridges the performance gap and improves over prior work model-based methods.
+Therefore, this emphasizes these methods' importance as an inexpensive first choice for mitigating bias.
+However, in cases where these methods are ineffective, Bias Mimicking bridges the performance gap and achieves comparable performance to nonsampling methods.
 Finally, we thoroughly analyze our approach's behavior through two experiments.
-First, it is unclear how sensitive our method is to the mimicking condition.
-Therefore, in Section \ref{sec:exp_analysis}, we simulate various scenarios where the Bias is not perfectly mimicked and note model performance.
-Second, we verify the importance of each $d_y$ to the method predictive performance in Section \ref{sec:analysis_dy}.
-Both experiments showcase the importance of our design in mitigating Bias.
+First, we verify the importance of each $d_c$ to the model's predictive performance in Section \ref{sec:analysis_dy}.
+Second, we investigate our method's sensitivity to the mimicking condition in Section \ref{sec:exp_analysis}.
+Both experiments showcase the importance of our design in mitigating bias.